darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/raw-overexposed.md

 view: darkroom
 ---

-This option provides an on-screen overlay highlighting any areas of your raw input image with clipped color channels.
+Highlight areas of the image where color channels of the raw input file are clipped.

 Clipped color channels imply an overexposed image with loss of information in the affected areas.
 Some of this information may be recoverable using the [_highlight reconstruction_](../../processing-modules/highlight-reconstruction.md), [_color reconstruction_](../../processing-modules/color-reconstruction.md) or [_filmic rgb_](../../processing-modules/filmic-rgb.md) modules.

 Click on the ![raw overexposed](./raw-overexposed/raw-overexposed-icon.png#icon) icon to show/hide the warning overlay.
 Right-click on the icon to open a dialog containing the following configuration parameters.